William McMaster Murdoch: Legacy

 Shortly after the sinking of the Titanic, the New York Herald published a story about Rigel, a dog reportedly owned by Murdoch who saved some of the survivors from the sinking.
 While the story was widely reproduced, contemporary analyses cast doubt on whether the dog actually existed.

-In Murdoch's hometown of Dalbeattie, a memorial fund was created for the High School.
-Residents of the town had objected to and requested an apology for the depiction of Murdoch in the 1997 film Titanic.
-In April 1998, representatives from the film studio Twentieth Century Fox presented a £5000 cheque for the memorial fund, but did not offer a formal apology.
+In Murdoch's hometown of Dalbeattie, a memorial fund was created for the high school.
+Residents of the town objected to the depiction of Murdoch in the 1997 film Titanic and requested an apology.
+In April 1998, representatives from the film studio Twentieth Century Fox presented a £5,000 cheque for the memorial fund, but did not offer a formal apology.
 The film's director, James Cameron, said that his depiction of Murdoch was not meant to be negative.
 In 2004, he tentatively said that "it was probably a mistake" to portray a specific person and could understand the family's objections.

 In April 2012, Premier Exhibitions announced that it had identified Murdoch's belongings from a prior expedition to the wreck of the Titanic in 2000.
 There was a toiletry kit with Murdoch's initials embossed on it, a spare White Star Line officer's button, a straight razor, a shoe brush, a smoking pipe, and a pair of long johns.
-The items were recovered by David Concannon, Ralph White and Anatoly Sagalevitch diving in the Russian submersible Mir 1 in July 2000.
+The items were recovered by David Concannon, Ralph White and Anatoly Sagalevitch, diving in the Russian submersible Mir 1 in July 2000.